 Students must have a 3.0 cumulative grade point average for all urban design courses in order to obtain the certificate.

 Prior to completing certificate requirements, students' work and objectives are reviewed in a meeting with the faculty.
-The review's purpose is to give the students an opportunity to assess their urban design work and to help them to chart their remaining course of study in the program.
+This meeting's purpose is to give the students an opportunity to assess their urban design work and to help them to chart their remaining course of study in the program.

 Students must complete a thesis, capstone project, professional project, or dissertation with an urban design component.
 If the structure of their degree program allows, the chair must be from the program faculty; if the program has a prescribed chair, students must select a thesis/project advisor from the program faculty.